betweenbrain/Menu-Wrench/README.md

 - Supports view access parameter (ACL)
 - Supports menu item manager ordering

+## Disclaimer ##
+The Joomla Menu Wrench module takes a vastly different approach to rendering menu items.
+Sometimes, vastly different approaches don't always work, sometimes they do.
+Sometimes they lead to other ideas.
+In any case, keep this in mind when experimenting with this module.

 ## Performance ##
 Performance and memory consumption may vary by implementation.